dortania/OpenCore-Install-Guide/post-install/sleep.md

 **In your config.plist**:

-While minimal changes are needed, here are tha ones we care about:
+While minimal changes are needed, here are the ones we care about:

 * `Misc -> Boot -> HibernateMode -> None`
   * We're gonna avoid the black magic that is S4 for this guide